typewriter-editor/typewriter/README.md

 ## Contributing

+Thanks for taking the time to help!
+We intend Typewriter to be a useful tool and always appreciate any contributions in building it, not matter how big or small.

-Submit issues to discuss things, PRs to fix things
+Please submit issues to discuss things, PRs to fix things.

+Our Contribution guidelines are available at [CONTRIBUTING.md](CONTRIBUTING.md)